Storytelling to Writing Residency

 Processing Fee of $30 added to all contracts

-Students must pencils or something to write with.
+Students must have pencils or other writing utensils.

 Handouts and activity sheets copied as needed for classes.